 No matter what kind of media or piece you are making, the post production process may include reviewing, editing, rerecording and so on.
 There are classes that can help improve your skill, and mentoring programs that can help you complete it.

 - Submit your program for cablecast

 In order to satisfy and close your contract, you must submit a copy of your final work to be seen on CCTV's channels, or website, or both.
 You are then welcome to open a new contract for a new project or more time on the current project.

 Invite your friends over, make popcorn, and watch your show!

 - Get the word out!

 After all your hard work there is still more you should do to help get the word out about your final piece.
 Upload your show to CCTV's website or any other media sharing site.
 Send press releases!
 Bomb your favorite social networks with announcements about your progress and final product.
 There is so much you can do!
-Contact Nicole Belanger for ideas and programs that can help you get the word out.

 There are some reasons why CCTV might not allow you free access to our community production equipment.
 The use of CCTV's facilities and equipment is for the purpose of producing programming for CCTV's community channels or website.
 Members producing for commercial purposes and significant non-CCTV purposes must pay the fair rental value of the equipment they use.
 Contact Sean Effel about equipment rentals.